Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Physics-Informed Reinforcement Learning: Motivations and Reward Shaping with Three Physics Terms

-\paragraph{Physics-Informed Reinforcement Learning (PIRL)} Physics-informed RL (PIRL) or machine learning has emerged as a promising approach to simulate and tackle multiphysics problems in a sample-efficient manner \cite{piml21nature}.
+Physics-informed machine learning or RL has emerged as a promising approach to simulate and tackle multiphysics problems in a sample-efficient manner \cite{piml21nature}.
 The gist is that neural networks can be trained from additional information obtained by enforcing physics laws.
-Existing general-purpose strategies of distilling the physics-domain-knowledge into the RL agent include supervised-learning approaches such as imitation learning \cite{hussein18il}, and RL approaches such as offline/batch RL \cite{tao20causal, levine20off} and vanilla RL, i.e., online policy learning, where the agent repeatedly interact with the digital twin to acquire feedback.
-This work considers the simple online learning approach because we need a fair comparison between our proposed PIRL and other baseline wireless navigation approaches that are based on online RL on sample efficiency and {generalization}.
+Existing general-purpose strategies of distilling the physics-domain-knowledge into the RL agent include supervised-learning approaches such as imitation learning \cite{hussein18il}, and RL approaches such as offline/batch RL \cite{tao20causal, levine20off} and vanilla RL, i.e., online policy learning \cite{Tao_blackwell}, where the agent repeatedly interact with the digital twin to acquire feedback.
+This work considers the simple online learning approach based on WDT because we need a fair comparison between our proposed PIRL and other baseline wireless navigation approaches that are based on online RL on sample efficiency and {generalization}.

 Adopting online RL, we thus propose to simply augment the cost with \emph{physically-motivated reward shaping}.
-Specifically, the augmented cost function is as below.
+Specifically, the augmented cost function is defined as below.